 In addition to the hypothesis testing formulation, we consider distributed change detection for dynamic systems by joint system mode and state tracking.
 A distributed particle filtering approach in conjunction with the use of histograms to approximate local posterior distributions is proposed which reduces communication requirement and computation complexity.
 By increasing the number of sensors, the uncertainty associated with the system mode reduces, which leads to better detection performance.
 Simulation results show the efficiency of the proposed algorithm.
 The performance is not very sensitive to the number of bins used for approximation.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Cheng, Qi, "Distributed fault detection for dynamic systems" (2006).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 38.
+38.